如何在Python中打印直方图的y轴值?(How to print y-axis values of histogram plot in Python?)

 试试吧?

-for line in range(y_max, 0, -20): if line%100 == 0: s = '{:>8}'.format(str(line)+' |') # add 2 spaces so y-axis align with 0 else: s = '{:>8}'.format('|')这是一个精简版本( if line%2 ==0基于您的样本, if line%2 ==0 ),它输出:
+for line in range(y_max, 0, -20): if line%100 == 0: s = '{:>8}'.format(str(line)+' |') # add 2 spaces so y-axis align with 0 else: s = '{:>8}'.format('|')

-$ python3 hist.py keys.txt Length Count 1 12 2 13 3 5 5 1 6 1 14 | | *** 12 |****** |****** 10 |****** |****** 8 |****** |****** 6 |****** |********* 4 |********* |********* 2 |********* |********* ****** 0 -+--+--+--+--+--+--+- | 1 2 3 4 5 6try this perhaps?
+$ python3 hist.py keys.txt Length Count 1 12 2 13 3 5 5 1 6 1 14 | | *** 12 |****** |****** 10 |****** |****** 8 |****** |****** 6 |****** |********* 4 |********* |********* 2 |********* |********* ****** 0 -+--+--+--+--+--+--+- | 1 2 3 4 5 6

-for line in range(y_max, 0, -20): if line%100 == 0: s = '{:>8}'.format(str(line)+' |') # add 2 spaces so y-axis align with 0 else: s = '{:>8}'.format('|')this is a stripped down version (if line%2 ==0 based on your samples) and it outputs:
+for line in range(y_max, 0, -20): if line%100 == 0: s = '{:>8}'.format(str(line)+' |') # add 2 spaces so y-axis align with 0 else: s = '{:>8}'.format('|')

-$ python3 hist.py keys.txt Length Count 1 12 2 13 3 5 5 1 6 1 14 | | *** 12 |****** |****** 10 |****** |****** 8 |****** |****** 6 |****** |********* 4 |********* |********* 2 |********* |********* ****** 0 -+--+--+--+--+--+--+- | 1 2 3 4 5 6更多推荐
+$ python3 hist.py keys.txt Length Count 1 12 2 13 3 5 5 1 6 1 14 | | *** 12 |****** |****** 10 |****** |****** 8 |****** |****** 6 |****** |********* 4 |********* |********* 2 |********* |********* ****** 0 -+--+--+--+--+--+--+- | 1 2 3 4 5 6

 发布评论